Jesse Watters Primetime: Reception

 California governor Gavin Newsom blamed Watters' comments for the attack on Paul Pelosi.
 Watters rebuked Newsom by stating that he was responsible for the attack by not deporting the perpetrator David DePape.

-Watters's engagement in the LGBT grooming conspiracy theory has attracted controversy.
+Watters's engagement in the LGBTQ grooming conspiracy theory has attracted controversy.
 Following the Colorado Springs nightclub shooting, Watters claimed that drag shows were designed to change the mainstream opinion of "sex with children", among other sexual activities.
 During a November 2022 episode, Watters pointed to a statistic claiming more unmarried women vote Democratic, resulting in controversy from single women, who pointed to an episode of The Five in which he claimed to have flattened his co-worker's tires just to ask her on a date.
 Speaking about homelessness in the San Francisco Bay Area, Watters called homeless people "bags of flesh mutating on the sidewalk" and—in a remark considered Islamophobic—he referred to San Francisco as a "fentanyl caliphate".
 Similarly, he posed that homeless people choose to be homeless in a February 2022 episode.

-Following the death of Elizabeth II, Watters brought up president Joe Biden's comment comparing Elizabeth II to his mother at the 2021 G7 summit and claimed that former president Donald Trump and Elizabeth II "never had a better time".
+Following the death of Elizabeth II, Watters brought up president Joe Biden's comment comparing her to his mother at the 2021 G7 summit and claimed that former president Donald Trump and Elizabeth II "never had a better time".
 Historian Brooks D. Simpson called Watters' statements "abject desperation"; other figures who criticized him include actress Heather Thomas, senior advisor A. J. Delgado, and author Ellen Hopkins.